Soundux/Soundux/docs/README.md

-# Soundboard
+# Soundux
-### Soundboard is a universal soundboard in Qt for linux using pulseaudio modules
+### Soundux is a universal soundboard in Qt for linux using pulseaudio modules

 # Features